khiga8/kate-website/content/blog/sep2020-advice/index.md

 ---

 Thank you for reading until the end!
-I'd love to hear any thoughts you have down below.